tgoldenberg/brn-gitbook/chapter_14_deploying_to_the_app_store.md

 This tells Xcode that we want to run our app from the **main.jsbundle** file instead of the local file directory.
 The app should run exactly the same, except it will say **Loading from pre-bundled file** when the app is refreshed.
 Notice that it doesn't depend on any local Node processes as well!

 Once you successfully bundle in this way and install on your device, you can test the app anywhere you go.
 This is also the biggest step to deployment, because you have verified that the bundle works properly.
-Everything else if just submitting your bundle and distributing it to other users!
+Everything else is just submitting your bundle and distributing it to other users!

 ## App Icons

 Apple has specific size requirements for app icons and launch images, which can be quite confusing.
 Luckily, there are some online tools that make it easier.
 If you have a high-resolution image that you wish to use for your icon or launch screen, you can visit [www.makeappicon.com](www.makeappicon.com) and download a folder with all the different sizes.
 ![app-icon](/images/chapter-15/make-app-icon-1.png)

 Notice that if your app lacks app icon images, you will not be able to upload it to the App Store.
-While this process can be confusing, Xcode will give warning on the left panel if your images are the wrong size.
+While this process can be confusing, Xcode will give warnings on the left panel if your images are the wrong size.

 For editing image sizes, it is good to have one image in a very large size, and then make copies, editing the size in a program like **Sketch** or even in your Mac's **Preview** application.
 For a list of required image sizes, there are [resources](https://developer.apple.com/library/content/qa/qa1686/_index.html) on Apple's Q&A forum.